gearglow/ReptiliaWithATwist/The List.md

 The twins gestured to the oldest two in the room.
 Charlie was built like the twins: stocky and strong, with callouses visible across the room and a shiny burn on one arm.
 He had a broad, good-natured face which was covered in freckles.

 Bill was a surprise.
 Elysia'd expected an older version of Percy from what Ron had said about him in the past: Head Boy, worked for Gringotts.
 She'd imagined someone fussy, bossy, and self-important.
-The reality, though, was that though he was tall and lanky like Percy (and Ron, for that matter) he could easily have been Percy's evil twin.
+The reality, though, was that while he was tall and lanky like Percy (and Ron, for that matter) he could easily have been Percy's evil twin.
 He had long hair pulled back in a ponytail, dragonhide boots, and an earring with what looked like a fang dangling from it.
 All in all, the impression was more rock-star than anything else.

 "Nice boots," he said.